 Section 499.
 Right to legal proceedings.

-If any land is used in violation of these regulations, the planning commission, the planning director, the public works director, the county attorney, and the County Commissioner, any adjacent property owners who would be damaged by such violation, or any other citizen of the county in addition to other remedies, may institute legal proceedings to obtain an injunction or other appropriate remedy to stop the violation or to prevent any act which would constitute a violation.
+If any land subject to this ordinance is used in violation of these regulations, the planning commission, the planning director, the public works director, the county attorney, and the County Commissioner, any adjacent property owners who would be damaged by such violation, or any other citizen of the county in addition to other remedies, may institute legal proceedings to obtain an injunction or other appropriate remedy to stop the violation or to prevent any act which would constitute a violation.

-Secs.
-26-500—26-543.
+Sections 500 - 543.
 Reserved.

 ARTICLE XIX.
 WAIVING OF CURB AND GUTTER REQUIREMENTS

-Sec.
-26-544.
+Section 544.
 Criteria.

 The following is a list of criteria that must be met, where possible, in order to apply for a variance to the curb and gutter requirements of this ordinance: